 Table 1: Comparison between S&P ASX 300 and S&P 500 (at 30/11/2017)

-Although this is a rudimentary comparison, it highlights the concentration in the Australian market, and the risk inherent in that concentration.
+Although this is a rudimentary comparison, it highlights the concentration risk in the Australian market.
 For higher active share, investors should be compensated with higher returns.
 Simply put, buying the index in Australia is an active decision, and one that not necessarily provides investors with better returns.

 There is another side to this, however.
 There is some evidence, published by academics from the University of New South Wales, that the net excess return generated by active managers increases with market concentration (Feldman et al).
-From a practical perspective, this research is supported by long run evidence that the average active manager in Australia outperforms S&P/ASX 300 Index (Bennett et al).
+From a practical perspective, this research is supported by long run evidence that the average active manager in Australia outperforms the S&P ASX300 (Bennett et al).
 Assuming managers charge a fair price, the support for indexing is far less compelling in Australia than the US.